lachlancresswell/AutoR1/README.md

 ## Overview
-- Create input groups

-  Groups amp channels based on their input setting (e.g A1, A2, D1, D4 ).
-Inputs are taken from the ArrayCalc snapshot.
-Required for the DS10 D1/D2 info on the overview page.

-- Create SUBarray LR groups

-  Adds addition sub groups for L and R sides.
-Required for the Meter page.

 - Create fallback controls

   Adds fallback controls to all group pages and the overview page.

 - Create DS info

-  Enables/disables ds info (D1/D2 pri/sec readouts on Overview, channel info on Meter page)
+  Enables/disables ds info (D1/D2 pri/sec readouts on Overview, channel info on Meter page).

-- Remove meter view

-  Removes the meter page

 - Create meters view

-  Creates a meter for each channel in the project grouped by the standard/ArrayCalc grouping
+  Creates a meter for each channel in the project grouped by the standard/ArrayCalc grouping.

+- Create master view

+  Creates a view with meters for each group and overall PA management and monitoring controls.

 ## Notes